DanielBaird/danielbaird.github.com/_posts/projects/2012-11-01-report-assembler.md

 ..and Report Assembler can give you a nice report on zombies:

-bq.
-Your local zombie variety moves at 4.5 mph.
+> Your local zombie variety moves at 4.5 mph.
 If you get bitten, you will turn into a zombie after 2 days.

-The library isn't particularly powerful, but it served its purpose of letting the scientist working with me on "CliMAS Reports":{% post_url projects/2012-12-18-climas %} write a kind of super-document with many complicated conditional parts, without them having to be a programmer themselves.
+The library isn't particularly powerful, but it served its purpose of letting the scientist working with me on [CliMAS Reports]({% post_url projects/2012-12-18-climas %}) write a kind of super-document with many complicated conditional parts, without them having to be a programmer themselves.

-Find out more from the "source code":{{ page.sourceurl }}, in particular "the readme":https://github.com/DanielBaird/Report-Assembler/blob/master/README.md includes a little documentation.
+Find out more from the [source code]({{ page.sourceurl }}), in particular [the readme](https://github.com/DanielBaird/Report-Assembler/blob/master/README.md) includes a little documentation.
-`